 Role

-Dr Jacqueline Kirk is an Associate Professor of Sustainable Business in the Responsible and Sustainable Business (RSB) Lab in the Department of Management.
-Jacqueline specialises in CSR, ESG and narratives of value in decision making.
-She is particularly interested in the interface between these constructs and a just transition to net zero.
+Dr Jacqueline Kirk is an Associate Professor of Sustainable Business in the Centre for Responsible and Sustainable Business (RSB).
+She specialises in narratives of value in decision making, net zero behavioural science, CSR and ESG and is particularly interested in these theories relate to a just transition.
+Jacqueline is also interested in deliberative methods of engagement, practices of impact, and how arts-based mediums can bridge the academic-public-policy divide.

 Career overview

 Jacqueline began her academic career researching the barriers to development of alternatively fuelled vehicles at Loughborough University.
 She went on to gain her PhD from the University of Nottingham’s International Centre for Corporate Social Responsibility (ICCSR) where she also undertook a Research Associate role working with ICCSR colleagues to explore the political contestation surrounding shale gas fracturing (fracking).
 Prior to joining NTU, Jacqueline worked as a Lecturer in International Business at the University of Leicester where she taught corporate social responsibility, international business and an experiential module on management in practice.
-Most recently Jacqueline has undertaken an ESRC/BEIS Policy Fellowship, working with the Department of Business Energy and Industrial Strategy (BEIS) to advise on how behavioural science approaches could be applied to net zero.
+Working collaboratively outside academia, Jacqueline has undertaken an ESRC/DESNZ Policy Fellowship, working with the Department for Energy Security and Net Zero to advise on how behavioural science approaches could be applied to net zero.
+Jacqueline is a member of the Centre for Responsible and Sustainable Business and was Acting Director of the Centre between May-November 2024.

 Research areas

 Jacqueline’s research focuses on narratives of value in organizations and society.
-She is particularly interested in how these narratives translate (or not) into responsible business practice.
-Previously, Jacqueline has explored this in the context of organisational responses to corporate social responsibility ratings, climate change, fracking and alternative fuelled vehicles.
-However, her most recent focus has been the role of narratives of value in net zero behaviour science.
+She is particularly interested in how these narratives translate (or not) into responsible behaviours and practice.
+Previously, Jacqueline has explored this in the context of organisational responses to corporate social responsibility ratings, climate change, fracking, alternative fuelled vehicles and net zero behaviour science.
+However, her most recent focus widens the lens beyond narratives to explore arts-based engagement methods.
+Her recent project WISPERS (in collaboration with colleagues in Art and Design) explores how arts-based interpretations of academic research can create pathways to communication and impact whilst her work on Nottingham Climate Assemblies explores the role of artistic mediums in enhancing engagement in sustainability governance.

 Jacqueline has published in journals and edited books including Organization Studies, British Journal of Management, Environmental Politics, Research in the Sociology of Organisations and Transportation Research D.